programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 recognizes the period as a sign that the word is an abbreviation and fills in the rest based on context.
 Even though OCR program correctly interpreted the period, the translator did not understand what to do with it.

 The translator also struggles with proper nouns.
 The first line of the document is correctly rendered as "Товарищу МОЛОТОВУ В.М."
-However, it is translated as ```Comrade Hammer.``` Like many
-Soviet leaders, Molotov used a pseudonym. which literally means hammer.
+However, it is translated as `Comrade Hammer.` Like many Soviet leaders, Molotov used a pseudonym, which literally means hammer.
 The name should be translated as "Molotov."

 Another problem are the hyphens at the end of lies.
 While Tesseract correctly recognizes the hyphens, neither Tesseract nor Yandex understand their purpose.
 While the hyphen tells the reader to follow the word onto the next line, both programs treat the two halves as seperate words.
 Obviously you can delete  One way to deal with this is to create a small [regex](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions) to deal with this.
 The next steps will be text and user specific.
 You will have to look through the text and find any patterns of errors or go through and correct errors one by one.
 Even though we did the same things to both images, example two produces a much more faithful transcription and translation.

 However, the translation and transcription of example two still contain many errors.
 The results for example one are barely intelligible.
 But a human reader, sufficently fluent in Russian, could still read both with relative ease.
 Even someone with a basic understanding of the Russian alphabet could still correctly identify the letters.
 So, what use is OCR and machine translation to you?

 # Conclusion
 While limited, the combination of OCR and machine translation can be a powerful tool for researchers.
 At the most basic level, we have a lot of the vocabulary in the document translated.
 For an intermediate student, having the majority of vocabulary in an article is a huge help.
 They can use grammar, context, and what other words they know to translate the rest of the article.
 We also have a sense of what these documents are about.
 We now understand the subject matter, but not the details.
-If this were a larger work, we could use the initial translation to scan the book for potentially relevant passages.
+If this were a longer document, we could use the initial translation to scan for potentially relevant passages.
 While the program helps human translators, the initial translations are of limited use.

 Our script does not produce a translation that can be quoted in an article or a transcription file that can be used with a text analysis algorithm.
 With this in mind, you should note that OCR and machine translation do not neccessarily save time.
 As you have seen, making a 100% transcription requires significant effort after you run Tesseract.
 What the script does offer is a way to magnify existing language knowledge and help process large numbers of archival documents.